x1F/sip-framework/docs/README.md

 **Endpoint Configuration**

-When it comes to working with URIs in routes, it is recommended to use property placeholders, which makes the routes configurable.
+When it comes to working with URIs in routes, it is recommended to use property placeholders, which makes the routes configurable and dynamic.
 Additionally, it would make much sense to follow suggested configuration convention for defining endpoint configuration.

 ```yaml